TritonDataCenter/rfd/rfd/0149/README.md

   properties = EXCLUDED.properties;
 ```

+This query may appear complicated at first glance so here is a brief
+explanation.
+Each higher level *write object* operation may result in a previous
+version of an object with the same name being overwritten.
+Each time an object
+version is overwritten we need to record the old version's details for future
+garbage collection.

+In the above query the action of *recording the object details
+for future garbage collection* is represented using a (Common Table Expression)[https://www.postgresql.org/docs/10/static/queries-with.html].
+This allows all of the
+ actions to be expressed in a single statement and is to show that the actions
+in the above query are all a part of implementing the higher level operation.
+It
+also facilitates testing in `psql`.
+It is not expressed this way out of
+necessity and it could just as easily be expressed as two statements in the same
+transaction.

+The `UPSERT` portion of the query takes care of either inserting a new
+record for the object if no object with that name exists or overwriting the
+record for the object if an object with the name does exist.
+An interesting
-One interesting thing to note about this query is that in the case of an
+thing to note about this portion of the query is that in the case of an
-`INSERT` conflict the resulting update should be able to be done as a [Heap Only Tuple
+`INSERT` conflict the resulting update should be able to be done as a [Heap Only
-(HOT) update](https://github.com/postgres/postgres/blob/REL_10_5/src/backend/access/heap/README.HOT) which may have performance benefits and help us avoid vacuuming
+Tuple (HOT) update](https://github.com/postgres/postgres/blob/REL_10_5/src/backend/access/heap/README.HOT) which
+may have performance benefits and help us avoid
+vacuuming costs that might otherwise be incurred.
+This is the reason it is
+expressed this way rather than with separate `INSERT` and `DELETE`
-costs that might otherwise be incurred.
-The following query can be used to
+statements.
+The following query can be used to observe this before and after
-observe this before and after running the above object query:
+running the above object query:

 ```
 SELECT n_tup_upd, n_tup_del, n_tup_hot_upd FROM pg_stat_user_tables